stormzer0/dark-market0/posts.md

 layout: page
 permalink: /posts
 permalink_name: /posts
-title: "Economies of Sail: The Somali Pirate Stock Exchange"
+title: posts
 ---

-# An AK47 and A Dream
+# "Economies of Sail: The Somali Pirate Stock Exchange"

 the year is 1964